Adverben im Deutschen – Erklärungen und Beispiele

 German Adverbs – Summary

-Adverbs are words which describe verbs.
-They also contribute to meaning of a sentence and are always put at the end of it.
+Adverbs are words which describe verbs, and they generally follow the verb.
+They also contribute to the meaning of a sentence.
 Adverbs are not declined.
 In some cases, they can even describe other adverbs.

 - “Der Hund läuft schnell.
 Der Hund läuft sehr schnell.”